markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 - Versioning and Logging
 - Schema validation

- in Section 7 we will deploy our model into a Rest API.
+ in Section 7 we will deploy our model into a REST API.

-You will learn how to build the API skeleton, for those less familiar with flask, we included a lecture with an introduction to flask and you will also learn about the versioning and loggingbin the API and also about schema validation.
+- You will learn how to build the API skeleton, for those less familiar with Flask, we included a lecture with an introduction to Flask
+-  and you will also learn about the versioning and logging in the API
+-  and also about schema validation.

 Again all best practices while deploying machine learning models.